uvicbiodev/wristcuff/README.md

 BioDev identified the utility of an all-in-one device that could monitor a patient’s heart rate, blood pressure, and blood oxygen saturation levels.
 A device like this, if portable and easy to use, would find application with emergency response personnel, as well as home monitoring.
-To increase accesibility, the device is designed to incorporate wireless data sharing technology and smartphone integration.
+To increase accesibility, the device will be designed to incorporate wireless data sharing technology and smartphone integration.